arjunmehta/multiview/README.md

 ```

 #### Exit Streams
 Multiview streams have a special `exit()` method that takes an `code` parameter.
 This will exit the stream and multiview will emit an `exit` event with the exit code.
-This can let you pass exit codes from `child_process.spawn` instances for example, or from remote streams or events that might use similar exit codes.
+This can let you pass exit codes from `child_process.spawn` instance`s for example, or from remote streams or events that might use similar exit codes.

 ```javascript
 spawn.on('exit', function(code){